Back to the main page

 JP Stevens High School

 Suneedhi was a high school student studying at JP Stevens High School.
 During the summer of 2019, she worked with Alina Emelianova and incorporated python in her research to analyze various characteristics of sandstones through their nitrogen adsorption isotherms.
-After graduating high school Suneedhi continued his education at Stevens Institute of Technology majoring in Computer Science.
+After graduating high school Suneedhi continued her education at Stevens Institute of Technology majoring in Computer Science.

 Juan Valencia